 Major courses are chosen in consultation with a departmental advisor on the basis of the student's preparation, background, career expectations, and educational interests.
-The department encourages students to design a program of study that exposes them to a range of historical periods and critical approaches to literature.
-A sound major program should include, in addition to the requisite course, in English, a coherent pattern of complementary courses in other departments and allied fields chosen in consultation with the advisor.
+The department encourages students to design a program of study that exposes

 LITERATURE

 150W.
 Freshman Seminar: Special Topics.